floragunncom/search-guard-docs/_content/_docs_kibana/kibana_in_iframe.md

 ---
-title: Iframe
+title: Kibana in IFrame
-html_title: Kibana in iframe
+html_title: Kibana in IFrame
 slug: kibana-in-iframe
-category: kibana
+category: kibana-advanced
-order: 500
+order: 200
 layout: docs
 edition: community
 description: How to run Kibana powered by SearchGuard in an iframe on a third party website.